 2. Allows You to Refine Campaigns

 Do you do A/B testing regularly?
-This involves testing two different methods, usually either automated marketing or sales campaigns, and measuring to see which is the most effective.
-You then start a larger campaign using the most successful trial.
+This involves testing two methods, usually either automated marketing or sales campaigns, and measuring to see which is the most effective.
+You then start a more extensive campaign using the most successful trial.

 By automating, you can set up two or three smaller campaigns easily.
 Automation will provide the data you need, so you don’t have to spend time sifting through it.
 You can then take the most successful, automate it and vastly increase your return on investment.

-This saves you putting time and effort into campaigns that may not be effective.
-You can A/B test for different demographics, increasing its efficiency even further.
-Our proven Clone the Owner system has leveraged this and other methods to achieve great results in the past.
+This saves you time and effort into campaigns that may not be effective.
+In addition, you can A/B test for different demographics, increasing its efficiency even further.
+Our proven Clone the Owner® system has leveraged this and other methods to achieve excellent results in the past.

 3. Increases Visibility

-When you implement the use of sales automation tools, you also get the benefit of increased data.
+When you implement sales automation tools, you also get the benefit of increased data.
 You can see every stage of the customer journey and how it works or does not.
 By acting upon this, you have the chance to increase leads.

 Do you ever have visitors to the website that are not converting?
 Automated data will let you see which points of the sales funnel they are leaving from.
 By streamlining this and trying new tactics, you can improve your process from arrival to conversion.

 Leads may go unassigned, or customers may slip through the net and not get called.
-With automation, your sales force has the visibility to see what needs to be followed up and improved upon.
+With automation, your sales force can see what needs to be followed up and improved upon.

 4. Personalizes the Customer Journey

-In the digital age, personalizing the customer journey has become even more important.
-By providing an individual approach, you can turn a passive customer into a loyal, long-time supporter.
+Personalizing the customer journey has become even more critical in the digital age.
+You can turn a passive customer into a loyal, long-time supporter by providing an individual approach.

 Automation does this by providing your customer with suggestions and content it knows they will like.
-You may have already experienced this when you visit websites and get suggested posts or products.
+You may have already experienced this when visiting websites and getting suggested posts or products.
 Automation collects data on what they have already interacted with and finds other items they will like.

 5. Minimizes Errors

 No matter how good your staff is, human error is bound to occur.
-Inputting wrong data, failing to follow established processes and other mistakes will occur no matter how hard people try to do their job correctly.
-Unfortunately, this can mean loss of time, productivity, and profit.
+Inputting wrong data, failing to follow established processes, and other mistakes will occur no matter how hard people try to do their job correctly.
+Unfortunately, this can mean a loss of time, productivity, and profit.

 With automation, this has become a thing of the past.
-Not only will your processes be smoother, but the chance of errors also decreases drastically.
-When they do occur, you will often know about them quickly, instead of waiting until further down the sales funnel to discover them.
+Your processes will be smoother, but the chance of errors also decreases drastically.
+In addition, you will often know about them quickly when they do occur, instead of waiting until further down the sales funnel to discover them.

 6. Provides Records

 Each phase in the automated sales process is logged.
-This means you have a bank of collated data without having to pull and organize records from different areas.
-Platforms such as Keap can even provide this on a mobile application, so you can view them on the go.
+This means you have a bank of collated data without pulling and organizing records from different areas.
+Platforms such as Keap can even provide this on a mobile application so that you can view them on the go.

-With this, you can check when actions occurred, map the process, see who did what, and print any documents involved.
+You can check when actions occurred, map the process, see who did what, and print any documents involved.
 All of this improves accuracy and helps improve your sales process.
-When a meeting comes, the data is at your fingertips ready to print without any extra effort.
+Then, when a meeting comes, the data is at your fingertips, ready to print without any extra effort.

 7. Shortens the Sales Cycle

-Did you know it takes an average of eight points of contact before a customer becomes a conversion?
+Did you know it takes eight points of contact before a customer becomes a conversion?
 By integrating automated sales and marketing processes, you can drip feed information, establishing these points of contact.

-When the customer exhibits buying tendencies and has had the relevant points of contact, you can pass them on to a real member of your sales team.
-They just need to finish off the work the automated services have performed.
+When the customer exhibits buying tendencies and has had the relevant contact points, you can pass them on to an actual member of your sales team.
+They need to finish off the work the automated services have performed.

 8. Optimize Emails

 Unless you get a solid reply, it can be hard to know how successful your email campaigns are.
-In fact, an email campaign is much more complex than many people think.
+An email campaign is much more complex than many people think.
 Automation can take care of the process.

 It can personalize emails for your various customer demographics.
-They may even be sent at a certain time of day when they are more likely to be seen.
-All of this saves wasted time and effort once more, increasing your return on investment and productivity.
+The emails may even be sent at a specific time when they are more likely to be seen.
+This saves wasted time and effort once more, increasing your return on investment and productivity.

 9. Improves Onboarding

 Taking on new salespeople is a long process.
-You need to train them, teach them the processes then let them do the groundwork.
+First, you need to train them, teach them the processes then let them do the groundwork.
 It can often take new hires a long time before sales start coming in.

-With automation, they can be fed the leads they need as soon as they start.
-Clear steps and instructions can assist them along the sales journey, meaning they can start selling almost immediately.
+With automation, new hires can be fed the leads they need as soon as they start.
+Clear steps and instructions can assist them along the sales journey, meaning they can start selling immediately.

 10. Better Customer Insights

-When you call a customer, you can often be finding your way in the dark.
-You are not sure of their interests, how close they are to making a conversion, what they have viewed before, or the actions they have taken.
+When you call a customer, you can often find your way in the dark.
+You are not sure of their interests, how close they are to making a conversion, what they have viewed before, or their actions.
 You first need to build a rapport and question them to find this out.

-When you have automated processes, all of this can be in front of you.
+All of this can be in front of you when you have automated processes.
 You will have data on what actions the customer has already taken and what they have looked at.
 This gives you a head start when it comes to selling.